-San Francisco has a dearth of kids’ consignment shops, so budget-conscious locals will cheer when this hip and friendly new boutique, decorated with vintage toys, opens at the end of July.
+San Francisco has a dearth of kids’ consignment shops, so budget-conscious locals all cheered when this hip and friendly new boutique, decorated with vintage toys, opened last summer.
 The owner, a former buyer for fan favorite Chloe’s Closet, has an eye for sourcing cute, cool, high-end used kids’ clothes (sizes newborn to 12), which she sells back at incredible prices.
 You can also find unique toys, mobiles, locally-made art and children’s jewelry.
 Keep kids busy in the reading nook, complete with comfy bean bag.

 Insider tip: The owner buys used clothes on the spot for cash or credit (no consignment, no waiting!).
 Call for an appointment.

 This San Francisco consignment favorite has three locations.
 The Bernal Heights store has long been a go-to for city moms and is on pretty much every “Best Kids’ Clothing Store” list in the city.
 From toys to costumes to maternity clothes, parents will find everything they’re looking for and will likely go home with much more.
 The Bernal location sells clothes for kids (from newborn to size 12) and moms, while the Inner Sunset location sells only kids’ items (newborn to size 10).
 The Berkeley location features kids’ sizes newborn to 12 as well as women’s maternity.
 (Note that you can consign women’s maternity and non-maternity clothes at all three locations, whether or not they can be sold there.)
 Be sure to check out the detailed “How to Consign” section on the website before you go.
 No appointment is necessary, and they buy anytime they’re open.

 Insider Tip: The store’s Twitter feed occasionally offers coupons or call-outs for in-demand items.

 Hours: Mon.-Sun., 10:30 a.m.–6 p.m